fabiograsso/WIC-Lab-Milan-202312/013-security.md

 ---
 # Security and Authenticators

-In this lab we dive into the Security Section of the Administration portal including general setup and authenticators.
+In this section we dive into the Security Section of the Administration portal including general setup and authenticators.

 ## Security Configuration